zhangrui199267psu/PINN_Impact_Damper/README.md

 # PINN Impact Damper

-This repository contains code and results for studying wave propagation and transient response in an impact-damper chain using a Physics-Informed Neural Network (PINN) workflow.
+This repository contains code and results for studying wave propagation and response in an impact-damper chain using a Physics-Informed Neural Network (PINN) workflow.

 ## Repository Layout